nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 Find out what the author’s solutions are.
 When you have applied this rule, and the three that precede it in interpretive reading, you can feel reasonably sure that you have managed to understand the book.
 This rule, #8, ties together the first stage of analytical reading (outlining the structure) and the second stage (interpreting the contents).

 In Rule 4, we stated the questions and problems the author has attempted to answer and solve.
 Here, in rule 8 we're concerned with which of them did he succeed in solving?
 In the course of solving these, did he raise any new ones?
 Of the problems that he failed to solve, old or new, which did the author himself know he had failed on?

-_Note, I'm getting this sense that in growing and reaching the author's level, we might have answered things.
-Maybe learned more, but not reached any type of closure in regards to the problem and if we do, we might have opened up a whole slew of other problems._

 The two processes in Stage I and Stage II that we have done thus far, outlining and interpretation, meet at the level of propositions and arguments.
 You work down to propositions and arguments by dividing the book into its parts.
 You work up to arguments by seeing how they are composed of propositions and ultimately of terms.
 When you have completed the two processes, you can really say that you know the contents of a book.